majorbriggs/python_training/training_docs/requests.rst

     It is mostly known as an attack vector for websites but can be used to attack any type of SQL database.

-Practically, if a web application contains an entry field, from which the string is directly put into an SQL query, there is a risk, that the user would escape the query and execute some logic or operations that were not originally intended by the author of the application.
+Practically, if a web application contains an entry field, from which the str  ing is directly put into an SQL query, there is a risk, that the user would escape the query and execute some logic or operations that were not originally intended by the author of the application.